 Between 1992 and 1995, Bosnia and Herzegovina experienced a civil war.
-Following the secession of hostilities after the signing of the Dayton Peace Agreement, efforts were made by international actors to exercise basic control of ammunition and weapon stockpiles, with a focus on a quantitative inventory of ammunition and weapons, safe storage, and destruction of unsafe and recovered items.
+Following the secession of hostilities with the signing of the Dayton Peace Agreement, international actors sought to establish basic control measures for ammunition and weapon stockpiles, focusing on a quantitative inventory of ammunition and weapons, safe storage, and the destruction of unsafe and recovered items.

-Efforts to establish a through-life management system for ammunition increased in 2013, following the development of the Ammunition, Weapons, and Explosives (AWE) Master Plan.
-Since then, the safety and security of stockpiles has been addressed under the Western Balkan Roadmap Initiative funded by the European Union.
-In parallel, destruction activities funded through bilateral assistance from the US continue taking place at the Glamoc range.
+Efforts to establish a through-life management system for ammunition gained momentum in 2013, following the development of the Ammunition, Weapons, and Explosives (AWE) Master Plan.
+Since then, the safety and security of stockpiles has been addressed under the Western Balkan Roadmap Initiative, funded by the European Union.
+In parallel, destruction activities funded through bilateral assistance from the United States continue to take place at the Glamoc range.

 Launch the country dashboard